jackmayhew/mtl-spots/README.md

 ## Final Thoughts
-- Next.js with TypeScript is awesome!
+- Next.js with TypeScript is awesome
 - Looking back, I wish I had used a SQL database, as I've already worked with MongoDB in the past
 - I regret not translating the website during development, since it will be a huge job to go back and do all at once
-- I had a lot of fun building this project, and I'm proud of the final result!
+- I had a lot of fun building this project, and I'm proud of the final product!

 ## Contact